-Spotlight on virtual power plants
+Spotlight on virtual power plants4 minutes reading

 “Virtual what?” you might be saying.
 Don’t worry!
 To help you better grasp the concept, we interviewed David Saint‑Germain, our Chief Technology Officer.
 Besides being an expert on the subject, he’s also skilled at explaining it in simple terms anyone can understand.
 Let’s get started!